Shoulder pain treatment in Cheltenham

 The exact reason why a frozen shoulder develops is unknown.
 They tend to occur in the middle-aged or older people and are believed to result from irritation of the shoulder joint and its surrounding capsule.
 Irritation to the shoulder joint capsule causes an inflammatory response with the formation of adhesions, or small scars, between folds of the capsule.

-Treatment may involve the use of anti-inflammatory drugs, stretching, strengthening and range of movement exercises.
+Frozen shoulder treatment may involve the use of anti-inflammatory drugs, stretching, strengthening and range of movement exercises.
 Occasionally, if these measures do not provide relief, referral for an injection into the shoulder joint may be appropriate.
-Other physiotherapy options include Postural Realignment, Ergonomic Assessment, Acupuncture, Taping and Soft Tissue Treatment.
+Other physiotherapy options include Postural Realignment, Ergonomic Assessment, Acupuncture, Taping and Soft Tissue Treatment, pain reduction takes 6 weeks to 3 months, the stiff phase takes 3-9 months, with full recovery taking 6-12 months.

 Labral tear